Pupil Premium Report

 Use of Pupil Premium at Elvetham Heath Primary School

 At Elvetham Heath Primary School we have high expectations for all our pupils and work hard to ensure that all pupils make good progress across the school and achieve their best.
-Each pupil’s progress is evaluated at four milestones over the course of the year through Cohort Progress Meetings and additional support is provided for any pupils at risk of not making good progress.
+Each pupil’s progress is evaluated at three milestones over the course of the year through Cohort Progress Meetings and additional support is provided for any pupils at risk of not making good progress.
 The Deputy Headteacher has particular responsibility for ensuring that there is high quality provision for children receiving Free school Meals or who are Looked After.
 The Deputy Headteacher meets with the designated Pupil Premium Governor once a term.

 The Deputy Headteacher closely monitors and evaluates the academic progress and attainment of each Pupil Premium child and the associated groups.

 Financial tracking of expenditure is closely monitored alongside the children’s attainment and is reported to governors.
 Teachers and support staff are aware of those pupils in their classes who are in receipt of Pupil Premium Funding and are responsible are for planning and teaching that meets their needs.
 During progress meetings, Pupil Premium children are monitored and tracked.
 Interventions are put into place to support the children.

 The number of pupils receiving Free School Meals at Elvetham Heath is low compared to schools nationally.